chuahjiajie/tp/docs/UserGuide.md

 In this user guide, we'll walk you through the essential steps to harness the full potential of CCA Manager.
 Whether you're a CCA Executive Committee Member or simply a CCA participant, our guide will provide you with the knowledge and tools you need to make the most of our app.

-This user guide does not assume any prior experience with administrative tools or command interfaces and is accessible for beginners and self-contained.
-However, if you've used command interfaces such as those from Telegram, you might find this guide easier to follow.
+This user guide does assumes some prior experience with administrative tools and command interfaces.
+Don't worry if you don't know these, we'll guide you along thew way!
 If you have further questions while reading this document or while using our app, visit our [FAQ](#faq).
 If your question isn't answered there, feel free to visit our [project repository](https://github.com/AY2324S2-CS2103T-W11-2/tp/issues) and raise an issue.

 This user guide is split into 4 parts:
 1. An introduction to what CCA Manager offers,
 2. A section to set up our app,
 3. Beginner-friendly tutorials that introduce CCA Manager through a practical use case, and
 4. A comprehensive reference that explains all of CCA Manager's concepts and features.
-Feel free to navigate this guide via the sidebar on the right.

 <!-- * Table of Contents -->